jackjyzhang/jackjyzhang.github.io/index.md

 layout: default
 ---

 I am a CS PhD student at the [Center for Language and Speech Processing](https://www.clsp.jhu.edu/), [Johns Hopkins University](https://www.jhu.edu/), advised by [Daniel Khashabi](https://danielkhashabi.com/) and [Benjamin Van Durme](https://www.cs.jhu.edu/~vandurme/index.html).
-I completed my undergraduate degree also from JHU majoring in Computer Science, Mathematics, Applied Mathematics and Statistics, and minoring in Economics.
+I completed my B.S. also from JHU with majors in Computer Science, Mathematics, Applied Mathematics, and minor in Economics.
 GO HOP! 💙🤍

 My research interest lies in the area of natural language processing, particularly in the **safety**, **trustworthiness**, and **alignment** of foundation models.
 In the past, I have collaborated with [Mark Dredze](https://www.cs.jhu.edu/~mdredze/) at JHU CLSP, [Yulia Tsvetkov](https://homes.cs.washington.edu/~yuliats/) and [Tianxing He](https://people.csail.mit.edu/cloudygoose/) at the University of Washington, and [Jim Glass](http://people.csail.mit.edu/jrg/) at MIT CSAIL.